mvdnbrk/peppool-wallet/README.md

 ## For Developers

 If you are a developer looking to integrate Peppool Wallet into your dApp, please refer to our [dApp Integration Guide](DAPP_INTEGRATION.md).
-It covers everything from provider discovery to transaction signing using the **WBIP004** standard.

 ## Support the project